PencilCode/reference/documents/pencil/urls.html.md

 refOrder: 4
 ---

-### How Pencil Code stores your Data
+### How Pencil Code stores your data

 The web server for the Pencil Code editor has a simple design.

   * There is a single HTML file (internally called `editor.html`) that does all the work.
 All `pencilcode.net/edit/...` URLs actually resolve to this same static file.
-  * That file does HTTP requests to `pencilcode.net/load/...` the actual text of programs you write.
+  * That page makes HTTP GETs to `pencilcode.net/load/...` to load the actual text of programs.
-  * And it does HTTP requests to `pencilcode.net/save/...` to write the actual data of the programs you write.
+  * And it makes HTTP POSTs to `pencilcode.net/save/...` to write the text of the programs.

-Here is a summary of the special URL patterns on Pencil Code.
+Here is a summary of the special URL patterns on Pencil Code that deal with files saved in a user's directory.

 | URL pattern | purpose |
 |-------------|---------|